lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 One of the benefits of the algorithm is the ability to manually select weights for each class.
-In the optimisation above, for time constraints, we removed the two ribosomal subunits and the two nulcear compartments, and therefore in the code chunk below when we extract the best parameters, these subcellular niches are not included.
+In the optimisation above, for time constraints, we removed the two ribosomal subunits and the two nuclear compartments, and therefore in the code chunk below when we extract the best parameters, these subcellular niches are not included.
 To include these 4 subcellular niches in the next classification step we must include